WHS-One-Step/one-step-joint/README.md

 - Wiringpi (A C library used to provide low level access to GPIO pins)

 - RPi.GPIO (Python library used to provide access to GPIO pins)

+- Ctypes (Python library allowing for C bindings to be used to increase performance, e.g when performing extensive math calculations)

+## Languages:
+The two languages that make up this project are Python and C, not including the C-like language provided by Arduino.
+Python has an extensive support for libraries, allowing for faster development productivity.
+Code was optimized utilizing C through shared libraries and the **GCC** compiler, permitting compilation.